rdkcentral/xts_core/docs/test_documentation.md

 - XTS should operate without dependency on the YAML runner.

 - Other test execution methods should remain functional.

-### Allocator Client Interaction ###

-#### Execution with Allocator Client ####

-Preconditions: Allocator client is available and properly configured.

-Expected Behavior:

-- XTS should integrate with the allocator client correctly.

-- Resource allocation should be managed efficiently.

-- No resource leaks or mismanagement should occur.

-#### Execution without Allocator Client ####

-Preconditions: Allocator client is not used.

-Expected Behavior:

-- XTS should function without reliance on the allocator client.

-- Tests should execute without resource allocation errors.

 ## XTSAllocatorClient Commands ##